SaykarPooja/AWS/S3/Readme.txt

 4.Security – Strong access control, encryption, and IAM integration.

 5.Cost-Effective – Pay only for what you use, with no upfront cost.

+Ad:
+Versioning:
+S3 provides versioning (you can enable it under bucket permissions).
+It helps track and restore previous versions of objects.

+Access Logging:
+S3 can maintain access logs for security and auditing.

+File-level Access Control:
+We can restrict user access to any specific file.
+This is mostly used for sensitive data.